 - A love for general learning.

 After the basic training, the individual can decide on specializing on any aspect of medicine, like community medicine, Psychiatry, Surgery, Traumatology, Gynecology, Pediatrics or Obstetrics.
+Well there are many experts, good teachers selling notes which are made by themselves.
+These notes can help you more to study.

 After specialization, the individual will be able to teach others in that aspect of medical practice.
 Being a doctor is highly honorable and the individual will be held in high esteem.
 There is also job security for the individual.